Eatham532/NexusLauncher/README.md

 ## [WIP] This project is a work in progress!
 I am the only one working on this.
 If you want to join me feel free to contact me on discord `eatingtheham`.
 ![image](https://github.com/Eatham532/NexusLauncher/assets/78714349/d9f9a2f6-f531-4adf-9817-e40ab844559e)

+## NOTE: This project has been postponed due to studies.
+I will try to start it up again next year!

 ## My idea
 Yes, there are now many different minecraft launchers to chose from.
 But each one has their own disadvantages.